gardener-attic/potter-controller/docs/docs/helm-example/_index.md

 weight: 40
 ---

-In this example two Helm applications are deployed, one from the SAP-incubator Helm repository and one using a direct chart link.
+In this example two Helm applications are deployed, one from an incubator Helm Chart repository and one using a direct chart link.
 This example uses the project name `apphubdemo` in Gardener and the shoot cluster named `my-cluster`.

 ```yaml
 apiVersion: "hub.k8s.sap.com/v1"